- 1 Best Canister Vacuum

 - 9 What Else You Should Think About

-If you want a vacuum model with enough power to handle serious messes, but enough reach to get way under the table, you probably want to find the best canister vacuum.
+If you want a vacuum model with enough power to handle serious messes, perfect for carpet, kitchen tiles, and bare floors but enough reach to get way under the table, you probably want to find the best canister vacuum cleaner.
 Don’t worry!
 We examined the top brands in the business to find the models you should consider, no matter your price range.

 Ultimately we went with the Miele Complete C3 Alize Canister Vacuum ($649.00), a high-end model with HEPA filtration for dust control, half a dozen suction settings and speed control options, and even reach so it can get to the most out of the way places in your home.